-Proportionate share - The Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability, related to the EGOP, is 0.166138% and \$1.2 million, respectively.
+Proportionate share - The Tennessee Housing Development Agency's proportionate share of the collective net OPEB liability related to the EGOP was \$1.2 million.
+At the June 30, 2021, measurement date, THDA's proportion of the collective net OPEB liability was 0.166138%.
 The proportion existing at the prior measurement date was 0.165964%.
-This resulted in a change in proportion of (0.000174%) between the current and prior measurements dates.
+This resulted in a change in proportion of (0.000174%) between the current and prior measurement dates.
 Tennessee Housing Development Agency's proportion of the collective net OPEB liability was based on a projection of its long-term share of contributions to the OPEB plan relative to the projected share of contributions of all participating employers, actuarially determined.
-The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2021, and measurement date of June 30, 2021.
+The collective total OPEB liability was determined by an actuarial valuation with a valuation date of June 30, 2021, and a measurement date of June 30, 2021.